 - a.
-For the sole purpose of cooling auxiliary components, (such as Electrical Components, etc.) may be added in the region forward of $X_F=650$ and above Z=100.
-The total area of such apertures must not exceed 500mm^2 per side of the car. - b.
+For the sole purpose of cooling auxiliary components, (such as Electrical Components, etc.) in the region forward of $X_F$ =650 and above Z=100.
+The total area of such apertures must not exceed 500mm per side of the car. - b.
 For the sole purpose of giving tyre temperature sensors visibility of the tyres, a single aperture with an area no greater than 1500mm2 on each side of the car.